cu-mkp/research-teaching-companion/content/resources/activity-sheets/introduction-fieldnotes.md

 But what should students record?
 Students in the Making and Knowing course are asked to make note of the following:

--   Introduction information including the activity’s date, location,
-    > and any lab partners (as needed).
+-   Introduction information including the activity’s date, location, and any lab partners (as needed).

--   Record of procedures, materials and their amounts, equipment, and
-    > results.
-Making and Knowing students often used the activity sheet
-    > as a baseline for recording these points and annotated with the
-    > specifics of their individual processes.
+-   Record of procedures, materials and their amounts, equipment, and results.
+Making and Knowing students often used the activity sheet as a baseline for recording these points and annotated with the specifics of their individual processes.

--   General observations of the process, making special note of anything
-    > unplanned or unexpected.
+-   General observations of the process, making special note of anything unplanned or unexpected.
 What surprised the students?
-What did
-    > they expect to see and did the results differ?
-Did the students
-    > hold any assumptions going into the process?
-Failed experiments
-    > generally produce the most fruitful field notes!
+What did they expect to see and did the results differ?
+Did the students hold any assumptions going into the process?
+Failed experiments generally produce the most fruitful field notes!

--   Thought process throughout the activity including student reactions,
-    > sensory details (sights, sounds, and smells!), and overall
+-   Thought process throughout the activity including student reactions, sensory details (sights, sounds, and smells!), and overall impressions.
-    > impressions.

--   Written or audio note taking should be supplemented with video or
+-   Written or audio note taking should be supplemented with video or photographs.
-    > photographs.

 In addition to the in-class discussion and introduction to field notes, students were provided with:

--   A template field notes document with the basic structure of what
-    > should be included and the formatting in Google Drive
+-   A [template field notes](/documents/pdf/fieldnotes-template.pdf) document with the basic structure of what should be included and the formatting in Google Drive

--   Example field notes composed in Google Drive
+-   [Example field notes](su21_rtc-rosenkranz-example_naomi_bread-making-and-molding-reduced.pdf) composed in Google Drive

--   The M&K [<u>Field Notes
-    > website</u>](https://fieldnotes.makingandknowing.org/) with field
-    > notes from all previous semesters
+-   The M&K [Field Notes website](https://fieldnotes.makingandknowing.org/) with field notes from all previous semesters

 The initial jottings taken during the activity are just the start.
 Field notes aren’t static, they develop and change over time and require